 This is not meant to be a definitive guide to Montreal’s restaurants.
 It can’t be.
 We tried to hit up some of the most important spots (to us) like La Banquise and Schwartz’s, keeping in mind that we had a toddler in tow.
 I wanted to eat at Garde Manger, the restaurant owned and run by celebrity chef Chuck Hughes, but the host told us outright that they weren’t baby friendly.
 C’est la vie.

-For more Montreal #foodporn, particularly pictures of dishes I discuss but do not depict in this post, check out the slideshow below.
-I’ve got the photo set on Flickr too, if you prefer to browse there.
+For more Montreal #foodporn, particularly pictures of dishes I discuss but do not depict in this post, check out the photo set on Flickr too.